digitalepidemiologylab/text-classification/README.md

   }
 }
 ```
-The file can contain multiple training rounds with different sets of parameters.
+The file can contain multiple training & testing rounds (runs) with different sets of parameters.
 Parameters defined in `params` are global to all runs.
 Each run needs to contain a unique `name` and needs to have a `model` parameter.
 The `overwrite` parameter will overwrite an exisiting model with the same name.

 3) Train model